lil-qorgi/379-rnaseq/README.md

 "Adapter content" [increased towards the end of the reads in the raw reads](https://htmlpreview.github.io/?https://github.com/lil-qorgi/379-rnaseq/blob/main/summary_outputs/raw_forward_FastQC_report.html#M10), while this [adapter contamination was effectively gone in the trimmed reads](https://htmlpreview.github.io/?https://github.com/lil-qorgi/379-rnaseq/blob/main/summary_outputs/trimmed_forward_FastQC_report.html#M10) thanks to the "ILLUMINACLIP" command.

+Thus, FastQC has shown that the read cleaning has worked as intended.

 All other metrics were largely unchanged between raw and trimmed reads.
 The full reports are linked to in the preview section above.

 ---